MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_11-Implement_Monitoring.md

     >**Note**: Make sure that you specify the same region into which you deployed virtual machines in the previous task.

-    >**Note**: Replace the DID with your deployment ID, DID is your unique deployment id, which can be found under the environment details tab.

     >**Note**: Wait for the deployment to complete.
 The deployment should take about 1 minute.

 1. In the Azure portal, search for and select **Automation Accounts**, and on the **Automation Accounts** blade, click **+ Create**.